kregg34/webCrawler/README.md

 The program takes as input: Any number of cities, any number of search terms, a province, and the max age of the ad (in days).

 The program prints out all of the jobs that have not been seen before by the program.
-It saves all the jobs to a JSON file.
+It saves all of the jobs to a JSON file.